r3quie/phishingtrack/README.md

 ### MIMEText
 We’re then using the MIMEText library.
 I won’t go into much detail here, as many others already have.
 Just remember to use the 465 port for SSL.
 Alternatively, find the corresponding ports for TSL or others.

+The important thing is that you either need to import your HTML message from a different file or paste into the html variable in *sendmail.py*.
+You can generate an HTML message in Thunderbird or MS Word (in MS Word you can simply save the file as .html).

 ### SMTP server, Gmail
 If you wish to use your own SMTP server or a different one, parts of this guide might still help you.
 This is, however, specifically written to assist with sending emails through Gmail.